Usbac/namely/Readme.md

 ## Features

-* Easy to use with a Modern interface.
+* Easy to use, with a Modern interface.
 * Preview your changes before applying them.
 * Multiple options for modifying your file's name.
 * Ability to filter which files will be modified based in a Regular Expression.
 * Massive changes under the indicated directory or folder.
-* Option to modify files in the directory's subfolders too.
+* Recursive option, to modify files in the directory's subfolders too.
-* Cross-platform, with support for Windows, Mac OS and Linux.
+* Cross-platform, with support for Windows, MacOS and Linux.
 * And more...